top of page

 We are all irrelevant by default, and as such, unworthy by default.
 It is only through proving that we are relevant, that we can exit this state we were all born into.

-Because I only want to contribute, none needs to stand in my way for redeeming this mentioned "default state".
+As I only want to contribute, none should have reason to stand in my way for redeeming this mentioned "default state", the "default state" of being a very flawed human being, living in a very flawed human world.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer